Port Washington Watershed Biodiversity Coalition

 1,000+ acres of diverse natural habitat stewarded

-Three watersheds united: Manhasset Bay, Hempstead Harbor, and the Long Island Sound
+Three connected coastal systems: Manhasset Bay, Hempstead Harbor, and the Long Island Sound

 One growing movement for people and nature